aranbarri/bme280-kafka/README.md

 This will:

-    Start Zookeeper and Kafka broker.
+    Start the Kafka KRaft broker.

     Start the Python producer that continuously reads from the sensor and pushes data to Kafka.